Science and Industry: Objectives

 A standard game lasts 30 minutes.
 The company with the most money at the end wins.

 The main way to earn money is to have more scientists than the enemy.
 Each company starts with three scientists, so a company is making more money than the enemy corporation if it employs at least 4 scientists.
 So the team with more scientists wins.

 Some maps feature other objectives than capturing and protecting scientists.
 A first kind of alternative objective is breakables: these are computers or machinery that can be broken and cost money to replace.
-A second kind of alternative objective is resources: these are computer discs or research specimen that can be stolen and give a cash bonus.
+A second kind of alternative objective is resources: these are computer discs or research specimens that can be stolen and give a cash bonus.

 Players also cost money to their company each time they die, since cloning them back to life is not free.

 Reception

 Science and Industry has received praise for the quality of its maps and unique weapons, but with some criticism over patchy online play.
 Gen4 called it a very interesting mod with unique gameplay that required a time investment to grasp its nuances.
 PC Action gave the game a rating of "very good".
+CNET Gamecenter placed it on its list of top 10 Half-Life mods, calling it "a uniquely paced game with a rosy future."